Espresso-Aficionados/website/guides/water.md

 3. Coffee water mineral packets
 4. Custom water recipes

 Water filters can help reduce water hardness as well as improve overall water quality for flavor.
 There is a wide range of water filters, from pitchers such as ZeroWater all the way to plumbed in filtration systems.
-Keep in mind that if you use a total filtration system, like ZeroWater or Reverse Osmosis (RO), you should add minerals to your water post-filtration, as fully distilled water will both taste bad and may be harmful for your espresso machine.
+Keep in mind that if you use a total filtration (purification) system, like ZeroWater, reverse osmosis (RO) or de-ionization (DI), you should add minerals to your water post-filtration, as fully distilled water will both taste bad and may be harmful for your espresso machine (corrosive).

 Some machine manufacturers recommend specific mineral water [brands](https://home.lamarzoccousa.com/water-for-home-espresso-machines/).
 Generally speaking it is hard to know the exact composition of minerals for different brands, but if your water is particularly hard, this may be a safer option.

 Mineral packets / droppers are now widely available to remineralize RO water or distilled water.
-Companies such as [TWW](https://thirdwavewater.com/) and [Lotus](https://lotuscoffeeproducts.com/) offer products with specific mineral content for different brewing technique.
+Companies such as [TWW](https://thirdwavewater.com/) and [Lotus](https://lotuscoffeeproducts.com/) offer products with specific mineral content for different brewing techniques.
+However, it should be noted that most pre-made mineral concentrates (like [Lotus](https://lotuscoffeeproducts.com/)) use chlorides which can be very corrosive and so are not usually recomended for espresso machines.

 Lastly, many aficionados like to make their own water, starting with RO or distilled water as a base and adding a specific mixture of minerals for their taste and brewing methods.